slott56/slott56.github.io/Pelican/content/blog/2006/10/2006_10_09-a_productivity_conundrum_revised.rst

 sooner do I post this than I see a related note in a post in `Agile Testing <http://agiletesting.blogspot.com/>`_ , "`The 90-9-1 rule and building an open source community <http://agiletesting.blogspot.com/2006/10/90-9-1-rule-and-building-open-source.html>`_  ".
 This note had a helpful-looking book title:

-..  code: `Fearless
-Change: Patterns for Introducing New
-Ideas <http://www.amazon.com/Fearless-Change-Patterns-Introducing-Ideas/dp/0201741571>`_ .
+`Fearless Change: Patterns for Introducing New Ideas <http://www.amazon.com/Fearless-Change-Patterns-Introducing-Ideas/dp/0201741571>`_ .
 I found this to be a helpful coincidence.
 Clearly, I need help introducing change.